HiskiHuovila/runecycle-srd/docs/Tests.md

 ## Attack rolls

 Attack rolls are specified in the Combat section.
 They generally follow the same procedure as Tests but are not considered Tests by the rules.
+For example, you can attempt to hit the same target multiple times.

 ## Help from others